As more and more charities and libraries move to cloud services, this technology is no longer novel: it's becoming the dominant paradigm in IT.

 Cloud computing is still a quickly changing field, and there's always the danger that a new company might go out of business or radically change its service.
 A sudden change in service might not be too detrimental if you were only using the application for a one-time project, but it could be disastrous if you were using it for your entire donor database.

 When evaluating cloud providers, find out what options you have for backing up and extracting your data.
 The best services allow you to download your data in a standard, nonproprietary format.

 Finally, you will become more dependent on a good Internet connection if you rely on the cloud.
 As more mission-critical work is done on the Internet, organizations will need much more bandwidth and few, if any, failures in Internet connectivity.
 If consistent Internet access, connection speed, or bandwidth are problems for your organization, cloud solutions may not be right for you at this time.

 Cloud computing is a quickly changing area that will undoubtedly continue to play an increasingly major role for nonprofits, charities, and libraries as well as their IT systems.
 But which elements of your IT infrastructure you should move into the cloud — and when — will vary a lot from organization to organization.

 Finally, because technology is changing constantly, you can't just evaluate cloud solutions once.
-An issue that's a deal-breaker for you today may be fixed six months from now.
+An issue that may make cloud computing difficult or impossible for you today may be resolved six months from now.
 And more cloud tools are being developed all the time.
 So even if you're not quite ready for the cloud right now, you may find a good cloud solution at a later time.